Diabetic eye screening (easy read)

 If you think you are pregnant you will need to tell the eye doctor.

-You will need to have diabetic eye tests more often for about one year.
+If you are pregnant you will need to have diabetic eye tests more often for around one year.